How To EQ Bass Guitar (Get Punch & Clarity)

 Gentle boosts in the high frequencies can add clarity.
 Tailor the EQ to complement the worship band and venue acoustics.

-You can use the cheat sheet above as guide.
+You can use the cheat sheet above as a guide.

 Remember to keep the bass sounding balanced and supportive of the worship atmosphere, allowing it to blend harmoniously with other instruments and vocals.